State deposit guarantee

 Save without risk

-Whether you save short-term or long-term, your savings are safe with us thanks to the government deposit guarantee.
+Whether you're saving short-term or long-term, your savings are safe with us thanks to the government deposit guarantee.

 What is Froda and who is behind it?

-Froda is a Swedish credit market company based in Stockholm, Sweden, founded in 2015.
-By digitising the business loan process, we have made it possible to help more companies with tailored financing based on their unique business idea and operations, at market-leading terms.
-Froda was founded with the ambition to be a responsible creditor, with clarity and transparency regarding fees and conditions, treating its customers in an honest, fair and professional manner.
-Froda offers corporate loans, savings accounts for individuals and embedded financing services.
+Froda is a Swedish credit market company based in Stockholm and was founded in 2015.
+By digitizing the process for business loans, we have made it possible to help more companies with customized financing based on their unique business idea and operations, on market-leading terms.
+Froda was founded with the ambition to be a responsible lender, with clarity and transparency regarding fees and terms, that treats its customers in an honest, fair, and professional manner.

-Today Froda is one of Sweden's fastest growing fintech companies and has helped more than 50,000 companies grow.
-In addition to corporate loans, Froda offers savings accounts for individuals and embedded financing services through Froda Embedded.
-Froda is a credit institution with a state deposit guarantee and is supervised by the Financial Supervisory Authority (FI).
-The founders are active in the company and behind the company are many well-known investors, such as Karl-Johan Persson (HM), Nicklas Storåkers (Avanza) and Victor Jacobsson (Klarna).
+Today, Froda is one of Sweden's fastest-growing fintech companies and has helped more than 50,000 companies grow.
+In addition to business loans, Froda offers savings accounts for individuals and embedded financing services through Froda Embedded.
+Froda is a credit institution that has a state deposit guarantee and is under the supervision of the Swedish Financial Supervisory Authority (FI).
+The founders are active in the company, and behind the company are many well-known investors, such as Karl-Johan Persson (HM), Nicklas Storåkers (Avanza), and Victor Jacobsson (Klarna).

 How do I open a savings account?